Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps

 In contrast, an earlier analytical treatment in Ref.~\cite{orland_exact_1993} suggests that the plaquette phase should be gapless.
 We believe that this is due to a mistake in that derivation.
 In Ref.~\cite{orland_exact_1993}, the model for $V=0$ and a hexagonal lattice with mixed boundary conditions is mapped to a model of vertically fluctuating non-intersecting strings on a square lattice.
-First, one can obtain the ground state of a single string which corresponds to the ground state of the XX chain (energy $E^{(1)}_0\to-2\ell t/\pi$) and that of the \QDM{} in a high-flux sector.
+See also Ref.~\cite{Schlittler2015-115} for a detailed discussion.
+First, one can then obtain the ground state of a single string which corresponds to the ground state of the XX chain (energy $E^{(1)}_0\to-2\ell t/\pi$) and that of the \QDM{} in a high-flux sector.
 One can now add further strings, each reducing the flux by one.
 To construct an $N$-string ground state, in Ref.~\cite{orland_exact_1993}, the product of vertically shifted single-string ground state wavefunctions is considered.
 To take account of the no-intersection constraint for the strings, this wavefunction is anti-symmetrized with respect to the string positions, first with respect to all variables $y^{(n)}_1$, then with respect to all $y^{(n)}_2$, etc., where $(x,y^{(n)}_x)$ are the coordinates of string $n$.
 In analogy to the anti-symmetrization for fermions, it is being assumed in Ref.~\cite{orland_exact_1993} that the resulting state has energy $NE^{(1)}_0$ and is hence the $N$-string ground state.
 Generalizing the procedure to excited states, gapless excitations are found which simply correspond to gapless excitations of a single string.